A demonstration that classical gravity does not produce entanglement: A Newton-Cartan Analysis

-In \cite[Appendix B]{huggett2023quantum}, we reproduce the standard entanglement prediction of the GIE experiment protocol working with classical spacetimes.
-The original purpose was to show a parallel analysis to an existing derivation that uses relativistic geometry, which was provided by \cite{christodoulou2019possibility}, to clarify that it is merely the encoding of gravity as spacetime curvature that suffices to generate the effect.
-One does not need to invoke fundamentality arguments, that deep down we might presume that spacetime satisfies relativistic locality, and that it is the ultimately quantum nature of this latter structure that produces entanglement.
-In other words: an assumption that gravity is a mediator---in line with the meaning of `local' in `LOCC'---and therefore that its mediating is what produces the entanglement effect, makes sense even starting from a manifestly non-local theory like Newtonian gravity, which in other formalisms (namely, a Hamiltonian formalism) includes a direct interaction term.
+In \cite[Appendix B]{huggett2023quantum} we reproduce the standard entanglement prediction of the GIE experiment protocol working with these non-relativistic spacetimes as the descriptions of the different branches of the wavefunction for the gravitational subsystem.
+That is, quantum states for the $\mathrm{gravcat}_1\times\mathrm{gravity}\times\mathrm{gravcat}_2$ system have the tripartite form $|\Psi_1\rangle\otimes|(M,t_a,h^{ab},\nabla)\rangle\otimes|\Psi_2\rangle$ and their superpositions, appropriate for a Newtonian limit of quantum gravity.
+Our original purpose in that appendix was to provide an analysis parallel to the derivation provided by \cite{christodoulou2019possibility}, which uses relativistic spacetimes as descriptions of the different branches of the wavefunction.
+The existence of the parallel analysis clarifies that the encoding of gravity as dynamical spacetime curvature alone suffices to generate the effect, once one moves into a quantum setting.
+That is, one does not need to invoke fundamentality arguments, appealing to relativistic locality, to produce entanglement.
+In other words: the assumption that gravity is a mediator---in line with the meaning of `local' in `LOCC'---and therefore that its mediating is what produces the entanglement effect, makes sense even starting from a manifestly non-local theory like Newtonian gravity, which in other formalisms (namely, a Hamiltonian formalism) includes a direct interaction term.

-Whereas in the relativistic setting, the entanglement effect is recognized as a gravitational redshift, in our analysis the entanglement effect is due to a force term over the time of the experiment, which makes up a mismatch between different derivative operators relevant in describing different branches of the wavefunction within the experiment.
-That is, assuming that basis states in a quantum gravity theory fit for this regime are well approximated as classical spacetimes (in short: that the experiment is in a Newtonian regime), the GIE experiments principally involve two different models in the neighborhood of some curve (with endpoints) $\gamma:[s_1,s_2]\rightarrow M$ modeling the worldline of one of the two massive quantum systems---idealized as a test particle of mass $m$ located at its own center of mass---through the duration of the experiment.
-These two models, $(M,t_a,h^{ab},\nabla)$ and $(M,t_a,h^{ab},\nabla')$, differ at most in their curved derivative operators $\nabla$ and $\nabla'$.
+Whereas in the relativistic setting, the entanglement effect is recognized as a gravitational redshift, in the analysis of \cite[Appendix B]{huggett2023quantum} the entanglement effect is due to a `virtual force' term acting over the duration of the experiment, which makes up for a mismatch between different derivative operators relevant in describing different branches of the wavefunction within the experiment.
+The intuitive picture is that classically the gravitational field in the vicinity of one gravcat (considered as a test particle following worldline $\gamma\subset M$) depends on the separation from the other, which sources the field.
+Then, since different terms in the full wavefunction correspond to different separations, or different gravitational wavefunctions $|(M,t_a,h^{ab},\nabla)\rangle$ and $|(M,t_a,h^{ab},\nabla')\rangle$, each branch of the state corresponds to a different field for the gravcat.